Hello Everyone 👋,

 I'm writing this post to remind me of what I achieved and overcame throughout this year.
 It will be something that I will look back to when I have hard times and keep me motivated.

-I started to write in November 2020, but not until 2021 when my articles and me, as a writer, started to get recognized.
+I started to write in November 2020, but not until 2021, when my articles and I were recognized.
 How I achieved so much within one year:

 - My articles got into CodeNewbie's newsletter several times throughout the year since January.